stryker-mutator/mutation-testing-elements/docs/static-mutants.md

 | Stryker.NET | ✅          | ❌             | Run all test       |
 | Stryker4s   | ❌          | ✅             | Ignore             |

-\* Using `--ignoreStatic`
+\* Using `--ignoreStatic` (new in StrykerJS v6.0)

 When you use `--ignoreStatic`, static mutants are ignored.
-For hybrid mutants, Stryker assumes that the mutant should be killed by the tests that cover the mutant directly and they are therefore handled as any other mutant with test coverage.
-Thus in as sense Stryker will ignore the static part of hybrid mutants.
+For hybrid mutants, Stryker assumes that the mutant should be killed by the tests that cover the mutant at runtime and they are therefore handled as any other runtime mutant.
+Thus, in as sense, Stryker will ignore the _static part_ of hybrid mutants.